Team-LazyCase/lazy-case/devpost_submission.md

 # Why make it?

 Formatting documents to academic styles often requires a Google search here, some second-guessing there — and always once a student is tired from finishing an assignment.
-Our team's add-on ideally automates this task with minimal hassle.
+Our team's add-on automates this task with minimal hassle.

 # What it does: